Shifu Sean Martial

 Mac has coached national champions and medalists in traditional Tai Chi, Kung Fu, and Sanda.
-He has been teaching independently since 2011, having taught at St. John’s College in Annapolis, Little Creek Kung Fu in Chester, MD, the University of Maryland in Baltimore County (UMBC), and he is presently an adjunct professor at Anne Arundel Community College in Arnold, MD, in addition to teaching Senior Tai Chi classes at various locations.
+He has been teaching independently since 2011, having taught at St. John’s College in Annapolis, Little Creek Kung Fu in Chester, MD, the University of Maryland in Baltimore County (UMBC).
+Mac has been the UMBC Tai Chi Coach since 2012.
+He is currently an adjunct professor for martial arts at Anne Arundel Community College in Arnold, MD, in addition to teaching Senior Tai Chi classes at various locations.
 Presently, Mac teaches at Wulin Institute as a full instructor, in addition to managing the school’s operations.

 During her teaching, Jackie has had the pleasure to work with many different students with a wide range of backgrounds and abilities including dementia, arthritis, and autism.

 Bob started Tai Chi in 1992, training at Goh’s Kung Fu with Sean Martial, beginning with Yang-style 24 (short) form and continuing to the present.
 Bob has taught Tai Chi (and some Kung Fu) at several schools over the years, both as the regular instructor and as a substitute teacher for others in the community.